gregnordin/pixel_impulse_response_calc/notes-PIR.md

 ## Fri, 11/22/25

 - Play with xy range for different pixel sizes.
+Settle on 2 ranges: 0.1 &mu;m sampling for pixel sizes <= 40 &mu;m and 0.2 &mu;m sampling for larger pixel sizes.